 Toggle: English / Spanish

-Blood gases is a measurement of how much oxygen and carbon dioxide is in your blood.
-It also determines the acidity (pH) of your blood.
+Blood gases are a measurement of how much oxygen and carbon dioxide are in your blood.
+They also determine the acidity (pH) of your blood.

 Arterial blood gas analysis; ABG

 How the Test is Performed